JetBrains/amper/docs/FAQ.md

 ### What functionality do you plan to support?

-We’re working on the following functionalities: version catalogs, Swift Package Manager support, C-interop, packaging and publication, and extensibility.
+We’re working on the project library catalogs, publication, and extensibility.

 ### Will Amper be open source?